AjinkyaDeshpande39/Raspberrypi-iot/Self balancing bot/README.md

 ## Abstract:
    We will be balancing bot on 2 wheels.
 Relate this to human responses.
 When we fall ahead, we move ahead.
 When we fall behind, we move behind.
-Falling
+We will measure angle of inclination with horizontal axis using Accelerometer.
+Take tanh of ratio of

 ## Tests:
 https://youtu.be/09PRFaCYIq0